singh1114/pythonprogramming/_posts/2020-11-05-creating-python-logo-using-python-😍.md

 ## Install dependencies

-The only dependency we need to do this is `colorama`.
+The only dependency we have for this is `colorama`.
 It is used to show text with different colors.
 For example, if you want to show something really important in the code, you can show it using red.

 {% include lazyload.html image_src="https://i.ibb.co/HP8pqp9/Screenshot-2020-11-06-at-12-02-18-AM.png" image_alt="colorama red color" image_title="colorama red color" %}